 Sprinkle with the seasoning mixture and allow five minutes to cling.
 Turn the brisket over and repeat the process.

 If you are using a kitchen oven, preheat to

 225 F/107 C.

 Stand the roast up in a Lipavi rack.
 If your smoker/oven is not tall enough, the roast can be laid on a lined sheet pan.
 Smoke/roast for approximately 3 hours.
 Do not open the smoker/oven for the first two hours–doing so will only cool the chamber unnecessarily and prolong the required process.

 The grain of the flat runs almost, but not quite perpendicular to the grain of the point.
 Use the diagram below to insure that your slices come out with the “against the grain” appearance for both sections of the roast.

 This carving method prevents one piece of the roast (or the other) from being “stringy.”

 Conventional smoking of brisket requires the achievement of internal temperatures of at least 190 F/88 C to achieve tenderness.
-Because of sous vide and careful monitoring of the internal temperature curing smoking, the internal temperature of this roast never exceeded 135 F/57 C, so the color of the meat need not be “gray,” and may retain a certain amount of fast fading pink.
+Because of sous vide and careful monitoring of the internal temperature curing smoking, the internal temperature of this roast never exceeded 135 F/57 C. The color of the meat need not be “gray,” and may retain a certain amount of fast fading pink.